-A: Age 20 – Studying in the U.S. and back to Japan.
+Phase A (Age 20 -): Studying in the U.S and back to Japan.
 Daily Trial and Error

 Theme of the stage: “Trial and error without concrete plans.
-How to face the failures”
+Learning how to face and deal with failures”

-After graduating from high school, I worked and saved money for 1 year to study in the U.S.
+Saving money for 1 year to study in the U.S, then failed

 Got a skill to make my ideas come true by running PDCA for myself